oak-network/contracts/docs/src/src/GlobalParams.sol/contract.GlobalParams.md

 ### _onlyPlatformAdmin

-*Internal function to check if the sender is the platform administrator for a specific platform.
+Internal function to check if the sender is the platform administrator for a specific platform.
-If the sender is not the platform admin, it reverts with AdminAccessCheckerUnauthorized error.*
+If the sender is not the platform admin, it reverts with GlobalParamsUnauthorized error.

 ```solidity